Chapter 9: Contract costs

 Answer

-No, the payment would not be considered an incremental cost to obtain the contract.
-This is because the revenue target encompasses more than just acquiring new contracts.
-If the revenue target were solely based on securing new contracts, the payment would resemble a sales commission, and in that scenario, the bonus might indeed be considered an incremental cost.
+No. The revenue target is impacted by more than obtaining new contracts.
+As such, the payment would not be an incremental cost to obtain the contract.
+If the revenue target was based on obtaining new contracts, the substance of the payment would be the same as a sales commission.
+If this were the case, the bonus might be an incremental cost.

 Is a payment which requires future service an incremental cost of obtaining a contract?